 Literature during Harshavardhan’s Religion

-Three dramas written by Harshavardhana – Nagananda, Ratnavali, and Priyadarshika are valuable resources of Sanskrit literature.
-Two poems written by his poet Banavatta are ‘Kadambari‘ and ‘Harshacharit‘.
-During the reign of Harshavardhana, the Chinese traveler Hiuen-Tsang came to India to practice Buddhism and philosophy.
-A detailed account of Harshavardhana’s reign can be found in his narrative book ‘Si-yu-ki‘ about his travels in India.
+Three plays written by Harshavardhana – Nagananda, Ratnavali, and Priyadarshika are valuable parts of Sanskrit literature.
+Two poems written by his writer Banavatta are ‘Kadambari’ and ‘Harshacharit’.
+During the time Harshavardhana ruled, the Chinese traveler Hiuen-Tsang came to India to practice Buddhism and philosophy.
+A detailed story of Harshavardhana’s rule can be found in his narrative book ‘Si-yu-ki‘ about his travels in India.

 Military

-During this time, infantry, cavalry, and elephants made up the army.
-Due to the enormous numbers that feudatories contributed, it is estimated that Harsha owned 100,000 horses and 9,000 elephants.
-Cavalry and elephants were of the utmost importance.
-Weapons included curved swords, bows and arrows, javelins, lances, axes, pikes, clubs, and maces.
+During this time, foot soldiers, horse riders, and elephants made up the army.
+Due to the large numbers that local leaders contributed, it is estimated that Harsha owned 100,000 horses and 9,000 elephants.
+Horse riders and elephants were extremely important.
+Weapons included curved swords, bows and arrows, javelins, spears, axes, pointed sticks used for fighting, clubs, and heavy balls attached to handles used for hitting.

-Kingdom: Harsha’s kingdom encompassed much of Northern India, including present-day Uttar Pradesh, Punjab, Haryana, Bihar, and parts of Nepal, and Bengal.
+Kingdom: Harsha’s kingdom covered a big part of Northern India, including the present-day areas of Uttar Pradesh, Punjab, Haryana, Bihar, and parts of Nepal, and Bengal.

-Capital: Harsha initially made Thanesar his capital but later shifted it to Kannauj.
+Capital: Thanesar was first chosen by Harsha as his capital city, but later he moved it to Kannauj.

 The Decline of the Empire: